giflw/datacrow/readme/readme.txt

-When experiencing problems it can be useful to start Data Crow with both the -clearsettings and the -nocache parameters: java -Xmx256m -jar datacrow.jar -nocache - clearsettings Note that all your settings will be disgarded when you start Data Crow with these parameters!
+When experiencing problems it can be useful to start Data Crow with both the -clearsettings and the -nocache parameters: java -Xmx256m -jar datacrow.jar -nocache - clearsettings Note that all your settings will be discarded when you start Data Crow with these parameters!

 ----------------------------------------------------------------------------------------